 Other creative uses for cheese

-Pet medication: Hide your pet’s medication in cheese balls.
+Pet medication camouflage: Hide your pet’s medication in cheese balls.

 Topical treatment for rosacea: Dr. Oz's skincare specialist, Dr. Marmur, recommends a poultice of pineapple and cottage cheese for relief of symptoms of the skin condition rosacea.